 Moving soon after surgery is linked to better outcomes and fewer complications.
-Expect to get out of bed to sit in a chair for all your meals, to perform your exercises three times a day, walk and use our gym with guidance from your care team.
+Expect to get out of bed to sit in a chair, perform your exercises and walk with guidance from your care team.

 Your physical therapy team's goal is to teach you proper body mechanics and safe ways to: